-Employees are expected to take care with Company property and assets, which include information, intellectual property and the Company's electronic systems and related devices.
-You are expected to prepare accurate records, retain records in keeping with Macmillan's polices and protect the confidentiality of nonproprietary and nonpublic information.
+Employees are expected to take care of Company property and assets, which include information, intellectual property and the Company's electronic systems and related devices.
+You are expected to prepare accurate records, retain records in keeping with Macmillan's policies and protect the confidentiality of proprietary and nonpublic information.